 When I had my third baby, I realized again I had a car seat hater on my hands.
-I was not ready to be cooped up in my house until he was over this phase that can last with some babies until they’re big enough to forward-face – which is not recommended *until they outgrow the height/weight limits of their car seat, and that is not for a very long time, especially if you have the Graco Extend 2 Fit Convertible Car Seat.
+I knew it wasn’t practical to stay cooped up at home all the time- I would lose my mind!
+Also, I know this phase can last sometimes until they’re big enough to forward-face – which is not recommended *until they outgrow the height/weight limits of their car seat, and that is not for a very long time, especially if you have the Graco Extend 2 Fit Convertible Car Seat.
 But that’s actually a good thing because the longer we keep our little ones rear facing, the longer they stay better protected if there’s a car accident.

 *FYI: The AAP just updated their car seat recommendations.

 Also, not driving anywhere is no longer an option because my two older kids are in school, and we have car pool, sports, doc appointments, grocery shopping, etc.